 Decisions about floodplain crossings raise legitimate concerns about flooding impacts.
 It is very important that local feedback, particularly as it relates to flood modelling be considered as part of the design and construction of Inland Rail.

-An Independent Panel of International Experts (the Panel) has been established by the Government to review and provide advice on the flood modelling that underlies the design of the Inland Rail route where it crosses a floodplain environment in Queensland.
+An Independent Panel of International Experts was established by the Government to review and provide advice on the flood modelling that underlies the design of the Inland Rail route where it crosses a floodplain environment in Queensland.

 State governments administer biodiversity offsets that provide various forms of relief to landowners whom participate in a biodiversity stewardship agreement.